Claude Project Instructions Ignored: Why & How to Fix

 “Be professional.”
 What counts as professional?
 “Don’t be too verbose.”
 How long is too long?
 Subjective words leave interpretation space, and drift is inevitable.

-2. Current prompt implicitly conflicts
+2. The current prompt implicitly conflicts

-The rule says “output TypeScript.”
-But you ask “how would I change this JS snippet?” — the model follows the prompt because it inferred you wanted JS for this turn.
+The rule says “output TypeScript,” but you ask “how would I change this JS snippet?”
+The model follows the prompt because it inferred you wanted JS for this turn.

 3. Long context dilutes the rules